sromic1990/Vending-Machine-Class-Library/README.md

 - Vending machine has debug logging
 - As a developer I can inject different type of logger implementation to the vending machine class

-(Pick one):
+# TESTING
 - Tests with NUnit
-- Tests with SpecFlow in Gherkin syntax

 # CONSTRAINTS
 - Must be .Net or .Net Core